 Julia Margarete Puaschunder studied Philosophy/Psychology (MPhil, University of Vienna, 2003), Business (MBA, Vienna University of Economics and Business, 2007), Public Administration (MPA, Maxwell School, 2008), Social and Economic Sciences (Doctor, Vienna University of Economics and Business, 2006), Natural Sciences (Doctor, University of Vienna, 2010), Law and Economics (pending).

 Julia M. Puaschunder has launched and administered research projects in Australia, Austria, Canada, China, Germany, Indonesia, Switzerland, and the United States.
-She conducted interdisciplinary science and governance projects as well as held or holds advisory, board member, evaluator, committee, contributor, observer, referee and representative privileges for the Academic Council on the United Nations System, Alpbach Laxenburg Group, Austrian Academy of Sciences, Austrian Chamber of Commerce New York, Austrian Federal Ministry of Science and Research, Austrian Federal Ministry of Science, Research and Economy, Austrian General Consulate New York, Austrian Office of Science and Technology Washington D.C., Austrian Scientists in North America Association, Austrian Society for New Institutional Economics, Discovery Innovation Growth (DiG) Talent Development Network, European Horizons Conference, European Union Commission, Finance, Risk and Accounting Perspectives Conference at University of Cambridge, Fritz Thyssen Foundation, Fulbright Commission, Harvard Association for Law and Mind Sciences, Harvard Club of Austria, Harvard University Center for the Environment, Horizon 2020, International Institute for Applied Systems Analysis, Janeway Center, Kollegium Kalksburg Altkalksburger Vereinigung, Netherlands Organisation for Scientific Research, Oikos International New York City Chapter, Oxford Academic Research Network, Research in Management and Learning Education Unconference, Society for International Development Vienna Chapter, The Max Kade Foundation New York, The Neue Galerie New York, Tishman Environment and Design Center, the U.S. Department of Education, Vienna Foundation, Vienna International Conference on Mathematical Modelling and Viennese Opera Ball New York International Business Committee.
+She conducted interdisciplinary science and governance projects as well as held or holds advisory, board member, evaluator, committee, contributor, observer, referee and representative privileges for the Academic Council on the United Nations System, Alpbach Laxenburg Group, Austrian Academy of Sciences, Austrian Chamber of Commerce New York, Austrian Federal Ministry of Science and Research, Austrian Federal Ministry of Science, Research and Economy, Austrian General Consulate New York, Austrian Office of Science and Technology Washington D.C., Austrian Scientists in North America Association, Austrian Society for New Institutional Economics, Cambridge Scholars Publishing, Discovery Innovation Growth (DiG) Talent Development Network, European Horizons Conference, European Union Commission, Finance, Risk and Accounting Perspectives Conference at University of Cambridge, Fritz Thyssen Foundation, Fulbright Commission, Harvard Association for Law and Mind Sciences, Harvard Club of Austria, Harvard University Center for the Environment, Horizon 2020, International Institute for Applied Systems Analysis, Janeway Center, Kollegium Kalksburg Altkalksburger Vereinigung, Netherlands Organisation for Scientific Research, Oikos International New York City Chapter, Oxford Academic Research Network, Research in Management and Learning Education Unconference, Society for International Development Vienna Chapter, Society of Authors, The Max Kade Foundation New York, The Neue Galerie New York, Tishman Environment and Design Center, the U.S. Department of Education, Vienna Foundation, Vienna International Conference on Mathematical Modelling and Viennese Opera Ball New York International Business Committee.
 In 2011, she served as a participant in a U.S. White House conference call on environmental justice.